Tiny-Turtle-Gang/Tiny-Turtle-Gang.github.io/index.md

 # The Tiny Turtle Gang

-The tiny turtle gang is the NFT community behind the famous tiny turtle popped up shortly in NFT space on Ethereum
+The tiny turtle gang is the NFT community behind the famous tiny turtle popped up shortly in NFT space on Ethereum.
+The tiny turtle NFT is nearly dead but we still love the turtles and want that they survive.
+We he really hate what is currently ongoing.
+We want to drive the development of tiny turtle.
+Make a DAO which focus on decentralization, make a roadmap etc. This is the opportunity make the turtles to something great!🦇🔊 🐢🕶️

 [Tiny Turtle on Opensea](https://opensea.io/collection/tinyturtle)

-Tiny Turtle are 1/1 NFT collectibles- each is customized to have a set of unique characteristics.
-These tiny turtles have picked up random items from the beach, no wonder they looked kinda funny.
-Some tiny turtles are stranger than the rest; some even acquired special abilities.
-Who doesn't like turtles?
-Grab your tiny turtles while they’re still swimming around!
-Get your own Tiny Turtle Army!

 [Tiny Turtle #1]()
 ![Tiny Turtle #1]()